InjectiveLabs/docs/source/includes/_derivatives_spec.md

 1. As a risk-management tool to limit losses on existing positions (a Stop Loss Limit Order), and
 2. As an automatic tool to enter the market at a desired entry point without manually waiting for the market to place the order.

-For a **long stop limit order**, the order will only be able to be filled if the index price is greater than or equal to the trigger price.
+For a **long stop limit profit direction order**, the order will only be able to be filled if the index price is greater than or equal to the trigger price.

-For a **short stop limit order**, the order will only be able to be filled if the index price is less than or equal to the trigger price.
+For a **short stop limit profit direction order**, the order will only be able to be filled if the index price is less than or equal to the trigger price.

 **Stop Limit Order Example**